easy-ride-victoria/new_easy_ride/docs/planning/contributing.md

 - will be enforced by linters
   - eslint for JS code & rubocop for ruby
-  - prettier for formatting & ?? for ruby
+  - prettier for formatting & rubocop for ruby

 #### TO DISCUSS